Quest Priest Deck List Guide (The Boomsday Project October 2018)

 4. Quest Priest Strategy

 In the early game, your primary goal should be to play and work towards the completion of the Awaken the Makers Quest.
-This can primarily be done with Crystalline Oracle, Loot Hoarder, and Plated Beetle.
+This can primarily be done with Crystalline Oracle, Loot Hoarder, and Dead Ringer.
 You should aim to use these minions to make efficient trades whenever possible.

 Continuing through turns 5 and 6, you will gain access to Rotten Applebaum and Bone Drake.
 You are free to play these minions in addition to any previously mentioned Deathrattle minions and should be at a point where you have completed or are close to completing your Quest.